telerik/kendo-ui-core/docs/controls/interactivity/sortable/how-to/use-sortable-grid.md

            .appendTo(container);
        };

-* If a Kendo UI widget is used as an editor, its `change` event should be manually triggered at the `edit` event of the Grid widget.
+* If a Kendo UI widget is used as an editor, its `change` event should be manually triggered in the `edit` event of the Grid widget.

 ###### Example